 Found in Translation: The Social Language Theory of Neurodivergence

-Please note, this is the second part of a two part series.
+This is the second part of a two part series.
 The first is Lost in Translation: The Social Language Theory of Neurodivergence

 The med/psych system is losing or failing most neurodivergent people.
 This is the most common theme I am hearing from patients, parents, teachers, and therapists alike.
 And it’s not just that we are “falling through the cracks” in the system or being neglected, though those are valid concerns.
 The bigger concern is that the med/psych system is actively harming many neurodivergent people by forcing cultural assimilation.